-This light and refreshing Italian tomato and cucumber salad is a must.
-It’s simply the perfect bowl of summer chunky salad packed with flavor and vitamins, it comes together in 5 minutes and makes everyone happy.
+This refreshing Italian tomato and cucumber salad is a must.
+It’s the perfect bowl of summer chunky salad packed with flavor, it comes together in 5 minutes and makes everyone happy.

 If you’ve planned a BBQ party for the weekend, this is the salad you want to add to the menu.
 Trust me, it will rock!

 (full recipe at the bottom of the page)

 - Extra virgin olive oil

 Cut tomatoes, cucumber into nice chunks, and finely slice the red onion…

 - Add all the dressing ingredients to a jar and screw on the lid

 - Shake ’em up vigorously… and the dressing is pronto (ready)!